coalsi/icloud3_dev/docs/chapters/2-config-parms.md

 *Default:* 30 min

 ###### stationary_still_time
-The number minutes of with little movement minutes before the device will be put into its Dynamic Stationary Zone.
+The number minutes with little movement (1.5 times the Home zone radius) before the device will be put into its Dynamic Stationary Zone.
 *Valid values:* Number. *Default:* 8

 ###### unit_of_measurement